Flomp/vimu/content/docs/plugins/code.md

 ## Set output data

-Outputs are not allowed to be empty.
+Outputs must not be empty.
 Every output of your node must contain data that matches its <nuxt-link to="/docs/plugins/node#inputsoutputs">data type</nuxt-link>.
 To do so you must set the value of the `output_data` dictionary at the respective output's key (e.g. "out_0").
 Make sure the data matches the data type of your output.
 Otherwise, the server will throw an assertion error.

 ```python
 # assuming 'out_0' is a string output